-We have audited the group financial statements of MXC Capital Limited and its subsidiaries (the "group") for the year ended 31 August 2020 which comprise the consolidated statement of profit or loss, the consolidated statement of financial position, the consolidated statement of changes in equity, the consolidated statement of cash flows and notes to the consolidated financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRS) as adopted by the European Union.
+We have audited the consolidated financial statements of MXC Capital Limited (the "Parent Company") and its subsidiaries (the "Group") for the year ended 31 August 2021 which comprise the consolidated statement of profit or loss, the consolidated statement of financial position, the consolidated statement of changes in equity, the consolidated statement of cash flows and notes to the consolidated financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.

-In our opinion, the group financial statements:
+In our opinion, the consolidated financial statements:

-- give a true and fair view of the state of the group's affairs as at 31st August 2020 and of its loss for the year then ended: - are in accordance with IFRS as adopted by the European Union; and - comply with The Companies (Guernsey) Law, 2008.
+- give a true and fair view of the state of the Parent Company's and Group's affairs as at 31st August 2021 and of its profit for the year then ended; - are in accordance with IFRSs as adopted by the European Union; and - comply with The Companies (Guernsey) Law, 2008.